Jamie Lynn Spears Posts Throwback Pic Of Sister Britney And Ex-Justin Timberlake To Instagram

-Jamie Lynn Spears posted a sweet throwback photo to Instagram of herself, big sister Britney Spears and Britney’s then-boyfriend Justin Timberlake to Instagram but fans believe that within the post, there was some subtle shade thrown towards the former NSYNC superstar.
+Jamie Lynn Spears posted a sweet throwback photo to Instagram of herself, big sister Britney Spears and Britney’s then-boyfriend Justin Timberlake, but fans believe that within the post, there was some subtle shade thrown towards the former NSYNC superstar.

 The four all shared a laugh together in the retro photo, which showed off the styles of the earlier part of the millennium.
 But fans were not looking at the fabulous fashion of the time.
 Rather, they noticed that Jamie Lynn didn’t tag Britney’s ex in the picture.
 Instead, the Zoey 101 star tagged sister Britney, Natalie, and the account @noughtiez, which first posted the snap.